Investing In Income Solutions

-Illustration on the left: You have a large unexpected expense come up and need additional cash above and beyond your monthly retirement income.
+Illustration below: You have a large unexpected expense come up and need additional cash above and beyond your monthly retirement income.
 You take out $50,000 to cover the unexpected expense, bringing your relative value down to $950,000.

 At it’s most fundamental level investing is all about getting as high of a return, for as little risk as possible.
 Finding that perfect balance of risk and reward (given your risk tolerance) is key.
 Capture ratio’s offer great insight into how an allocation performs in up markets and down markets.